choueric/mergeSub/README.md

 * -t: offset between srt files.
 The format is same as the timecode in srt.

 # TODO
-- one SRT item may have empty line.
+- [x] Text section of a SRT item may have empty line.
-- detect dos and unix formats and add option to specify one format in the output.
+- [x] detect dos and unix formats and add option to specify the format (dos or unix) for the output file.